siqirua/tp/docs/UserGuide.md

    * `addComp c/Midterm Exam w/25 mm/75` : Adds a Graded Component named Midterm Exam.

-   * `editStuScore s/A1234567X c/Midterms m/75` : Edits the score of the Midterm Component for the student with the student id A1234567X.
+   * `editScore 1 m/10` : Edits the score of the Midterm Component for the student with the student id A1234567X.

 6. Refer to the [Features](#features) below for details of each command.